aaronj1335/aaronj1335.github.com/_posts/2013-06-15-the-problem-with-the-professors-code.md

-developers managing open source projects are very busy people. the first thing they'll notice in any patch you submit is whether it conforms to the style of the rest of the project. sure, the patch may still be correct, but right off the bat it communicates that you can't be bothered to understand the community's preferences, so they'll probably have much less tolerance for your proposed changes.
+developers managing open source projects are very busy people. the first thing they'll notice in any patch you submit is whether it conforms to the style of the rest of the project. sure, the patch may be correct, but if it looks different it communicates that you can't be bothered to understand the community's preferences, so they'll probably have much less tolerance for your proposed changes.